-Randy Blair became President of the Lower Mainland Division of Black Press Group Ltd., in June of 2006.
+Randy Blair became Chief Operating Officer July 2016.
+Previously to this recent promotion Randy was President of the Lower Mainland Division of Black Press Group Ltd., since June of 2006.
 He added responsibility for Vancouver Island operations in October of 2013.

 He has more than 35 years experience in newspaper publishing and printing and has played a significant leadership role within Black Press, serving as Vice-President, Lower Mainland Division and publisher of the Abbotsford News, Mission Record, Hope Standard and Chilliwack Progress.

 Randy has served on the boards of the Abbotsford Community Foundation, The British Columbia Yukon Community Newspaper Association, The Abbotsford Hospice Society, 2004 B.C.
 Summer Games, the British Columbia Technology Education and Careers Council and The Abbotsford Chamber of Commerce.
 He was also a founding member of the Abbotsford Executive Association.
 Randy has also assumed a director’s role on the board of Black Press.

 Lorie Williston is President of Black Press – B.C.
 North.
 Her career with Black Press began at the Williams Lake Tribune in the early 1980s, where she started as a part-time data entry clerk.
 Read More …

 As the company grew, Lorie took on duties as payroll clerk and assistant controller.
 In the mid 1990s, she took over the controller position and worked closely with Bob Grainger, President of then Cariboo Press.